-The PCC uses Link Group, Treasury solutions as its external treasury management advisors.
+The PCC uses Link Group, Link Treasury Services Limited as its external treasury management advisors.

 The PCC recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon the services of our external service providers.
 All decisions will be undertaken with regard to all available information, including, but not solely, our treasury advisers.